 That said, it’s worth noting that Wix has a more versatile ecosystem that supports custom coding and creation of personalized back ends.
 It also outshines Webflow when it comes to plugins and third-party integrations.

 However, the tables turn when we shift to CMS functionalities.
 Webflow offers a comprehensive CMS platform that extensively caters to developers, designers, and content managers.
 Then Wix, on the other hand, is not a dedicated CMS.
 It only provides applications and elements that operate as part of a CMS.

 All things considered, your final choice between these two depends on your precise needs.
 If you’re a non-coder, I’d advise you to stick to Webflow’s intuitiveness.
 But, if you’re a developer seeking a system with advanced customization capabilities, you should consider going with Wix.

 Who Should Consider Webflow as an Ecommerce Platform?

-So far, Webflow ecommerce is seemingly optimized for small businesses.
-Its tools are not advanced enough to handle mid-sized and large enterprises.
-Unlike its other side of general website building, which can comfortably serve large teams.
+So far, Webflow Ecommerce is seemingly optimized for small businesses.
+Its tools are not advanced enough to handle mid-sized and large enterprises- unlike its website development features, which can comfortably serve large teams.

-We can only wait till it gains traction to make a more accurate conclusion.
-Anything is possible in the near future.
-It might even morph into something else altogether.
+We can only wait until it gains traction to make a more accurate conclusion.
+Come to think of it, anything is possible in the near future.
+Webflow might even morph into something else altogether.